History of science and technology in China: Theory and hypothesis

 Despite this, Chinese thinkers of the Middle Ages proposed some hypotheses which are in accordance with modern principles of science.
 Yang Hui provided theoretical proof for the proposition that the complements of the parallelograms which are about the diameter of any given parallelogram are equal to one another.
 Sun Sikong (1015–1076) proposed the idea that rainbows were the result of the contact between sunlight and moisture in the air, while Shen Kuo (1031–1095) expanded upon this with description of atmospheric refraction.
 Shen believed that rays of sunlight refracted before reaching the surface of the Earth, hence the appearance of the observed Sun from Earth did not match its exact location.
 Coinciding with the astronomical work of his colleague Wei Pu, Shen and Wei realized that the old calculation technique for the mean Sun was inaccurate compared to the apparent Sun, since the latter was ahead of it in the accelerated phase of motion, and behind it in the retarded phase.
 Shen supported and expanded upon beliefs earlier proposed by Han dynasty (202 BCE – 220 CE) scholars such as Jing Fang (78–37 BCE) and Zhang Heng (78–139 CE) that lunar eclipse occurs when the Earth obstructs the sunlight traveling towards the Moon, a solar eclipse is the Moon's obstruction of sunlight reaching Earth, the Moon is spherical like a ball and not flat like a disc, and moonlight is merely sunlight reflected from the Moon's surface.
 Shen also explained that the observance of a full moon occurred when the Sun's light was slanting at a certain degree and that crescent phases of the moon proved that the Moon was spherical, using a metaphor of observing different angles of a silver ball with white powder thrown onto one side.
 Although the Chinese accepted the idea of spherical-shaped heavenly bodies, the concept of a spherical Earth (as opposed to a flat Earth) was not accepted in Chinese thought until the works of Italian Jesuit Matteo Ricci (1552–1610) and Chinese astronomer Xu Guangqi (1562–1633) in the early 17th century.

+The terminology of "science", in the sense of a distinct field, began developing in China in the 1850s.
+The existing term gewu zhizhi or gezhi (meaning the investigation of things and the extension of knowledge) was adapted to mean "science".
+Some intellectuals criticized this usage, contending that gezhi was too rooted in classical learning to stand in for the more modern concept of science.

+In the 1890s, the Japanese neologism for "science" was adapted into Chinese as kagaku or kexue; it began to replace the previous usage of gezhi.
+In the 1900s, schools began distinguishing concepts of ziran kexue ("natural sciences") from shehui kexue ("social sciences").